 BJT - Bipolar Junction Transistor

-A BJT is also composed of three main parts - the Base, Emitter, and Collector.
+A BJT is also composed of three main - the Base, Emitter, and Collector.
 When a small current is applied to the base a larger current is able to flow through it.
 There are two types of BJTs - NPN and PNP where N and P refer to N-type and P-type semiconductors.
 N-type semiconductors use electrons as the main carrier and P-type semiconductors use holes.

 The Birth and Growth of Transistors